Approved by the Compliance Committees: July 10, 2023

 The Compliance Committees shall review and assess the adequacy of this Charter annually and recommend to the Boards any changes deemed appropriate by the Compliance Committees.

 Reports to the Boards

-The chair of the Compliance Committees, or a designee, shall provide to the Boards summaries of the meetings of the Compliance Committees, including actions taken therein or by unanimous written consent, with such recommendations as the Compliance Committees shall deem appropriate.
+The chair of the Compliance Committees, or a designee, shall provide to the Boards quarterly summaries of the meetings of the Compliance Committees, including actions taken therein or by unanimous written consent, with such recommendations as the Compliance Committees shall deem appropriate.

 - Financial Expert